CodeKeanu/suno-mcp/README.md

         "--rm",
         "-i",
         "--env-file",
-        "/absolute/path/to/suno-mcp/.env",
+        "/absolute/path/to/.env",
-        "suno-mcp-server:latest"
+        "ghcr.io/codekeanu/suno-mcp:latest"
       ]
     }
   }
 }
 ```

-**Important:** Replace `/absolute/path/to/suno-mcp/.env` with the actual path where you cloned the repository.
+**Important:** Replace `/absolute/path/to/.env` with the actual path to your `.env` file.

 **Docker Flags Explained:**
 - `--rm`: Automatically remove container when it exits